tejaswikalla/teja_repository/README.md

 ### Create a new repository on github.geo.apple.com

 Create a new repository on [github.geo.apple.com](https://github.geo.apple.com/new).
-Select `neutron-edu` as organisation and name your repository whatever you used instead of `my-app`.
-The name must be unique.
+Name your repository whatever you used instead of `my-app`.

 ### Push your repository to github.geo.apple.com